 Phosphorylation is the process of adding a phosphate group to a target molecule.
-For many years, research into treatments for lysosomal storage disorder (LSD) focused on finding a way to add a phosphate group to the sixth location on a target mannose molecule to create mannose 6-phosphate (M6P).
+For many years, research into treatments for LSDs focused on finding a way to add a phosphate group to the sixth location on a target mannose molecule to create mannose 6-phosphate (M6P).

 GlcNAc-1-phosphotransferase is a naturally occurring enzyme that resides in the Golgi apparatus within cells.
 GlcNAc-1-phosphotransferase catalyzes the transfer of GlcNAc-1-phosphate from uridine diphosphate (UDP) onto certain terminal mannose residues of the N-linked oligosaccharides on enzymes destined for the lysosome.